verveguy/tana-helper/README.md

     source ~/.zprofile
     pip install poetry

+## Windows
+    You'll need to install Python 3.11, node and yarn.
+    You'll also need git, and the gitbash tool in particular.

-### Build everything, including .app and .dmg
+## Build everything, including .app and .dmg

     cd release
     ./build.sh

-## Windows
-(instructions coming soon!)

-For Windows 11:

-     .\\.venv\\Scripts\\Activate.ps1

- If you have problems doing this due to "Execution Policy", open PowerShell as Administrator and do `set-executionpolicy remotesigned`.
+If you get errors on Windows during service/python vuild prtion, it could be due to "Execution Policy" of the service/.venv/scripts/Activate.ps1 step.
+Open PowerShell as Administrator and do `set-executionpolicy remotesigned`.
 This should let you run the virtualenv `Activate.ps1` script)

 ## Run the service